 We will compare the performance of VeriSolid and Veri-Move on the same set of smart contracts: ERC20, ERC721, and BlindAuction.
-The contracts ERC20 and ERC721 are implementations of the ERC20 Token Standard and ERC721 Non-Fungible Token Standard, respectively [40], [41].
-The contract BlindAuction is an implementation of the blind auction example from the Solidity documentation [42].
-In a blind auction, bidders submit the hash of their bids along with a deposit.
+The contracts ERC20 and ERC721 are implementations of the ERC20 Token Standard and ERC721 Non-Fungible Token Standard, respectively [52], [53].
+The contract BlindAuction is an implementation of the blind auction example from the Solidity documentation [54].
+In a blind auction, participants submit bids without knowing the bid amount of the other participants.
+To accomplish this one a blockchain platform where all transactions are public, participants submit the hash of their bids along with a deposit.
 After the bidding period is over, each bid is revealed.
 A bid is valid if the deposit is larger than the bid; the winner is the highest valid bid.
 These contracts were implemented in both VeriSolid and VeriMove.
 Each contract was given a series of verification properties and once verified the smart contract code was generated.
-The generated contracts and verification output can be found on the GitHub repository along with the implementation.
+The generated contracts and verification output can be found on the GitHub repository 1 along with the implementation.